 Classification of forms of chlamydial conjunctivitis

 Clinical manifestations of chlamydial conjunctivitis develop after the incubation period (5-14 days).
-As a rule, one eye is affected first, bilateral infection occurs in 30% of patients.
-In 65% of cases, chlamydial conjunctivitis occurs in the form of acute or subacute eye infection, in other cases - in a chronic variant.
+Typically, one eye is initially affected, with bilateral infection occurring in 30% of patients.
+In 65% of cases, chlamydial conjunctivitis occurs in the form of acute or subacute eye infection, in other cases - in a chronic form.

-In a chronic course, there are sluggish, often recurrent blepharitis or conjunctivitis with moderately pronounced symptoms: slight edema of the eyelids and hyperemia of the conjunctival tissue, mucous discharge from the eyes.
+In the chronic course, there are sluggish, often recurrent blepharitis or conjunctivitis with moderately severe symptoms: slight swelling of the eyelids and hyperemia of the conjunctival tissue, mucous discharge from the eyes.

-Acute chlamydial conjunctivitis and exacerbation of chronic forms are accompanied by severe swelling and infiltration of the mucous membrane of the eyes and transitional folds, photophobia and lacrimation, tearing in the eyes, abundant separation of mucopurulent or purulent secretions from the eyes that stick together the eyelids.
-Pathognomonic development on the side of the lesion of painless regional preauricular adenopathy, as well as eustachitis, characterized by pain and noise in the ear, hearing loss.
+Acute chlamydial conjunctivitis and exacerbation of chronic forms are accompanied by severe swelling and infiltration of the mucous membrane of the eyes and transitional folds, photophobia and lacrimation, pain in the eyes, and copious discharge of mucopurulent or purulent secretion from the eyes that glues the eyelids.
+Pathognomonic is the development on the affected side of painless regional pre-auricular adenopathy, as well as eustacheitis, characterized by pain and noise in the ear, and hearing loss.

-Visual examination of the eyes on the conjunctiva reveals multiple follicles, delicate fibrinous films, which, as a rule, dissolve without scarring.
-Acute phase chlamydial conjunctivitis lasts from 2 weeks to 3 months.
+A visual examination of the eyes reveals multiple follicles and delicate fibrinous films on the conjunctiva, which, as a rule, resolve without scarring.
+Acute phase Chlamydial conjunctivitis lasts from 2 weeks to 3 months.

 Eye damage in Reiter's syndrome can occur in the form of chlamydial conjunctivitis, keratitis, iridocyclitis, choroiditis, retinitis.

-Diagnostic tactics for suspected chlamydial conjunctivitis include ophthalmological examination, laboratory analyzes, consultations of related specialists (venereologist, gynecologist, urologist, rheumatologist, otolaryngologist).
+Diagnostic tactics for suspected chlamydial conjunctivitis include: ophthalmological examination, laboratory tests, consultations with related specialists (venereologist, gynecologist, urologist, rheumatologist, otolaryngologist).

-The leading role in confirming the diagnosis of chlamydial conjunctivitis belongs to laboratory studies.
-The optimal combination is different methods isolation of chlamydia in scraping from the conjunctiva (cytological, immunofluorescent, culture, PCR) and antibodies in the blood (ELISA).
+The leading role in confirming the diagnosis of chlamydial conjunctivitis belongs to laboratory tests.
+The optimal combination is various methods isolation of chlamydia in scrapings from the conjunctiva (cytological, immunofluorescent, cultural, PCR) and antibodies in the blood (ELISA).
 If necessary, patients are prescribed an examination for urogenital chlamydia.

-Chlamydia of the eyes must be differentiated from bacterial and adenoviral conjunctivitis.
+Chlamydia of the eye must be differentiated from bacterial and adenoviral conjunctivitis.

-The drugs of etiotropic action in chlamydial conjunctivitis are antibiotics: fluoroquinolones, macrolides, tetracyclines.
-Local therapy includes instillations of antibacterial eye drops (solution ofloxacin, solution of ciprofloxacin), ointment applications for the eyelids (tetracycline ointment, erythromycin ointment), the use of anti-inflammatory drops (solution of indomethacin, solution of dexamethasone).
+Etiotropic drugs for chlamydial conjunctivitis are antibiotics: fluoroquinolones, macrolides, tetracyclines.
+Local therapy includes instillation of antibacterial eye drops (ofloxacin solution, ciprofloxacin solution), ointment applications over the eyelids (tetracycline ointment, erythromycin ointment), and the use of anti-inflammatory drops (indomethacin solution, dexamethasone solution).

 Systemic treatment of chlamydia is carried out according to the STI therapy regimen.
-The criteria for the cure of chlamydial conjunctivitis are: regression clinical symptoms, negative data from laboratory tests carried out 2-4 weeks after the end of the course of treatment and three subsequent tests taken at an interval of one month.
+The criteria for cure of chlamydial conjunctivitis are: regression clinical symptoms, negative data from laboratory tests performed 2-4 weeks after the end of treatment and three subsequent tests taken at an interval of one month.

-The consequences of the transferred chlamydial conjunctivitis can be different.
-With rational therapy, the disease usually ends with a complete recovery.
-Quite often, chlamydial conjunctivitis acquires a recurrent course.
+The consequences of suffering from chlamydial conjunctivitis can be different.
+With rational therapy, the disease usually ends in complete recovery.
+Quite often, chlamydial conjunctivitis takes on a relapsing course.

-The outcome of recurrent forms of ophthalmochlamidiosis can be scarring of the conjunctiva and cornea of the eyes, leading to a decrease in vision.
+The outcome of recurrent forms of ophthalmochlamydia can be scarring of the conjunctiva and cornea of the eyes, leading to decreased vision.

-Prevention of chlamydial conjunctivitis requires timely detection and treatment of urogenital chlamydia in adults (including pregnant women), the use of individual hygiene items in the family, eye protection with glasses when swimming in the pool, and the use of protective equipment by medical personnel.
+Prevention of chlamydial conjunctivitis requires timely identification and treatment of urogenital chlamydia in adults (including pregnant women), the use of individual hygiene items in the family, eye protection with goggles when swimming in the pool, and the use of protective equipment by medical personnel.

-Chlamydial conjunctivitis (ophthalmochlamydia) develops as a result of damage to the mucous membrane of the eyes by chlamydia.
+Chlamydial conjunctivitis (ophthalmochlamydia) develops due to damage to the eye mucosa by chlamydia.
 The inflammatory process can be acute or chronic.
-The disease occurs mainly in individuals young age, women get sick several times more often than men.
+The disease occurs mainly in people young, women get sick several times more often than men.
 If symptoms of chlamydial conjunctivitis appear, you should consult an ophthalmologist as soon as possible.

-This disease often develops against the background of urogenital infections provoked by chlamydia.
-Therefore, gynecologists, urologists and venereologists often have to be involved in the treatment of chlamydial conjunctivitis.
-Infection during pregnancy is especially dangerous: it can cause complications and infection of the baby during childbirth.
+This disease often develops against the background of urogenital infections caused by chlamydia.
+Therefore, it is often necessary to involve gynecologists, urologists and venereologists in the treatment of chlamydial conjunctivitis.
+Infection during pregnancy is especially dangerous: it can cause complications and infection of the child during childbirth.

 Chlamydia trachomatis

-The causative agent of ophthalmochlamidiosis is Chlamydia trachomatis.
-Chlamydiae can form L-forms and long time be in an inactive state.
-At the same time, the sick person does not even know about the carrier and continues to infect others.
-Under the influence of unfavorable factors, intracellular microorganisms are activated and cause inflammation genitourinary organs or the mucous membrane of the eyes with the appearance of characteristic signs.
+The causative agent of ophthalmochlamydia is Chlamydia trachomatis.
+Chlamydia can form L-forms and long time be in an inactive state.
+At the same time, the sick person does not even realize that he is a carrier and continues to infect others.
+Under the influence of unfavorable factors, intracellular microorganisms are activated and cause inflammation genitourinary organs or mucous membranes of the eyes with the appearance of characteristic signs.

 The following provoking factors can cause chlamydial damage to the conjunctiva:

-• non-observance of the rules of personal hygiene, penetration into chlamydia from the human genitourinary tract (with the urogenital form of chlamydia);
+• non-compliance with personal hygiene rules, penetration of chlamydia from the human genitourinary tract (with the urogenital form of chlamydia);

-• visiting public pools and baths, where you can get infected with chlamydia;
+• visiting public swimming pools and baths, where you can become infected with chlamydia;

-• Reiter's syndrome, which is accompanied by rheumatic lesions not only joints, but also causes inflammation of the mucous membrane of the eyes and the urogenital tract.
+• Reiter's syndrome, which is accompanied by rheumatic lesions not only joints, but also causes inflammation of the mucous membranes of the eyes and urogenital tract.

-For symptoms of chlamydial conjunctivitis, tetracycline antibiotics are prescribed, as well as fluoroquinolones and macrolides.
-Antibacterial agents can be prescribed in the form of drops and ointments or drugs of systemic action (in tablets and injections).
-With a mild course of the disease, specialists usually limit themselves to the use of local drugs, which are applied to the mucous membrane of the eye several times a day.
+For symptoms of chlamydial conjunctivitis, tetracycline antibiotics, as well as fluoroquinolones and macrolides, are prescribed.
+Antibacterial agents can be prescribed in the form of drops and ointments or systemic preparations (tablets and injections).
+In mild cases of the disease, specialists usually limit themselves to the use of local medications, which are applied to the mucous membrane of the eye several times a day.

 To suppress the active reproduction of the pathogen, instillation of eye drops with ofloxacin and ciprofloxacin is prescribed.
-It is recommended to lay (tetracycline, erythromycin) in both eyes at night.
-Treatment should be primarily directed at the cause of the disease - urogenital chlamydia.
-If it is found, long-term antibiotic therapy is carried out, and local preparations are prescribed for treating the genitals.
+At night it is recommended to put (tetracycline, erythromycin) in both eyes.
+Treatment should be primarily aimed at the cause of the disease - urogenital chlamydia.
+If it is detected, long-term antibacterial therapy is carried out, and local drugs are prescribed to treat the genitals.

 Only a doctor knows how to treat inflammation of the conjunctiva in a particular patient.
-A specialist can choose an effective drug therapy, which will quickly eliminate the main symptoms of chlamydial conjunctivitis and help prevent complications.
-At the end of the course of antibiotics, it is recommended to pass repeated tests for urogenital chlamydia - 3 times, the interval between studies is 1 month.
+A specialist can select an effective drug therapy, which will quickly eliminate the main symptoms of chlamydial conjunctivitis and help prevent complications.
+At the end of the course of antibiotics, it is recommended to take repeated tests for urogenital chlamydia - 3 times, the interval between tests is 1 month.

 Treatment with folk remedies

-As auxiliary methods of treatment of ophthalmochlamydia, you can use anti-inflammatory infusions and decoctions of herbs.
+Anti-inflammatory infusions and herbal decoctions can be used as auxiliary methods for the treatment of ophthalmochlamydia.
 They reduce itching and inflammation, have an antiseptic effect and prevent the spread of infection to healthy tissue.
-At home, it is allowed to use infusion for the conjunctival cavity pharmacy chamomile, linden blossom, calendula, oak bark.
-It is not recommended to use a decoction of tea, because it is ineffective for chlamydia. cannot replace traditional therapy - chlamydia must be fought with strong antibiotics.
-Sometimes it is even necessary to carry out several courses (with chronic damage to the urogenital tract and conjunctiva).
+At home, it is allowed to use an infusion for the conjunctival cavity pharmaceutical chamomile, linden blossom, calendula, oak bark.
+It is not recommended to use tea decoction because it is ineffective against chlamydia. cannot replace traditional therapy - chlamydia must be fought with strong antibiotics.
+Sometimes it is even necessary to carry out several courses (for chronic damage to the urogenital tract and conjunctiva).

-It is forbidden to make lotions and bandages, as they disrupt the blood supply and nutrition of the cells of the mucous membrane of the eyes, and can provoke complications in the form.
-Throughout the entire period of treatment, you need to visit an ophthalmologist.
-If the symptoms of inflammation intensify, the disease often recurs, which means that an ineffective choice of medication has been made.
-It is worth picking up more effective means that can fight an old infection.
-Otherwise, under the influence of chlamydia, it will begin to scar, which will lead to a decrease in vision and the need for surgical interventions.
+It is forbidden to make lotions and bandages, as they disrupt the blood supply and nutrition of the cells of the mucous membrane of the eyes and can provoke complications such as.
+Throughout the entire treatment period you need to visit an ophthalmologist.
+If the symptoms of inflammation increase and the disease often recurs, this means that an ineffective choice of medications has been made.
+It's worth picking up more effective means that can overcome an old infection.
+Otherwise, under the influence of chlamydia, scarring will begin, which will lead to decreased vision and the need for surgical interventions.

-With timely treatment started, the prognosis is favorable.
+With timely treatment, the prognosis is favorable.
 Chlamydia can be destroyed, which is necessarily confirmed by the results of laboratory tests.
-Prevention consists in the early initiation of antibiotic therapy when urogenital chlamydia is detected.
-This disease is prone to a chronic course, and every month it picks up effective therapy it's getting harder and harder.
-Chlamydiae can cause prolonged inflammation of the genitourinary organs, lead to the formation of adhesions and regularly provoke an exacerbation of conjunctivitis.
+Prevention consists of early initiation of antibacterial therapy when urogenital chlamydia is detected.
+This disease is prone to chronicity, and with each passing month, effective therapy It's getting more and more difficult.
+Chlamydia can cause prolonged inflammation of the genitourinary organs, lead to the formation of adhesions and regularly provoke exacerbation of conjunctivitis.

-• refusal from unprotected sexual intercourse, prevention of chlamydia from the genitals from entering the mucous membrane of the eyes;
+• refusal of unprotected sexual intercourse, prevention of chlamydia from the genitals getting on the mucous membrane of the eyes;

-• compliance with all rules of individual safety when visiting public pools and saunas, eye protection with glasses;
+• compliance with all personal safety rules when visiting public swimming pools and baths, eye protection with goggles;

 Important!
 To prevent the development of chlamydia in newborns, it is recommended to conduct a number of studies at the stage of pregnancy planning.
-If the doctor detects chlamydia, urgent treatment is required for both sexual partners.
-It is only a few months after receiving a series of satisfactory laboratory tests that conception can be planned.
+If a doctor detects chlamydia, urgent treatment is required for both sexual partners.
+And only a few months after receiving a series of satisfactory laboratory tests can you plan to conceive.

-Chlamydial conjunctivitis (or chlamydia of the eyes) is not at all a harmless disease in which the eyes simply itch and watery (it happens that it does not manifest itself at all).
-This pathology in most cases is a sign indicating a high likelihood of organ damage. genitourinary system...
-In newborns, the disease leads to severe pathologies. respiratory tract, liver, ENT organs.
-If the symptoms are ignored and conjunctivitis is left untreated, the process invades the cornea, causing visual disturbances.
+Chlamydial conjunctivitis (or ocular chlamydia) is not a harmless disease in which the eyes simply itch and water (sometimes it does not manifest itself at all).
+This pathology in most cases is a sign indicating a high probability of organ damage genitourinary system.
+In newborns, the disease leads to severe pathologies respiratory tract, liver, ENT organs.
+If you ignore the symptoms and do not treat conjunctivitis, the process invades the cornea, causing visual disturbances.

 Chlamydial conjunctivitis is an inflammation of the conjunctiva of the eyes when it is affected by chlamydia (genus Chlamydia trahomati) - intracellular microorganisms that have a number of properties characteristic of both bacterial and viral infections.

-Other names for the pathology found in medical sources are chlamydia of the eyes, ophthalmochlamydia, trachoma, paratrachoma, and oculogenital infection.
+Other names of the pathology found in medical sources are ocular chlamydia, ophthalmochlamydia, trachoma, paratrachoma and oculourogenital infection.

 The characteristic features of the disease include the following facts:

-1. Among all cases of conjunctivitis, ophthalmochlamydia is observed in 10 - 30% of patients.
-Both adults and the smallest, including newborns, are infected.
+1. Among all cases of conjunctivitis, ophthalmochlamydia is observed in 10–30% of patients.
+Both adults and very young children, including newborns, are infected.

 2. In half of the patients, chlamydial eye infection occurs not as an independent disease, but as one of the signs of damage to the genitourinary system.

-3. More often they get sick at the age of 20-30, which is explained by an active sex life during this period.
+3. Most often people get sick between the ages of 20 and 30, which is explained by an active sexual life during this period.

-4. Conjunctivitis of this type is often observed in children at puberty (13-15 years), which is associated with early start sexual activity.
+4. Conjunctivitis of this type is often observed in children at puberty (13 - 15 years old), which is associated with early onset sexual life.

-5. Minor girls, like adult women, are affected by the disease 2-3 times more often than men or boys.
+5. Underage girls, like adult women, are affected 2 to 3 times more often than men or boys.

-6. Chlamydia of the eye takes longer and more difficult to treat than other bacterial infections, because chlamydia often does not respond to many types of medications.
+6. Chlamydia of the eye takes longer and is more difficult to treat than other bacterial infections because chlamydia often does not respond to many types of medications.

-7. The disease is often almost asymptomatic and quickly becomes chronic, causing serious complications.
+7. The disease is often practically asymptomatic and quickly becomes chronic, causing serious complications.

-8. After recovery, the body's immunity to the disease is not formed, therefore, multiple re-infection is possible.
+8. After recovery, the body’s immunity to the disease does not develop, so multiple re-infections are possible.

 Is chlamydial conjunctivitis contagious?

-Conjunctivitis caused by chlamydia is contagious because bacteria can easily spread by contact, surviving on objects touched by the patient for up to 24 hours.
+Conjunctivitis caused by chlamydia is a contagious disease, since the bacteria are easily spread by contact, surviving on objects touched by the patient for up to 24 hours.
 The source of infection is a person suffering from any type of chlamydia.

-The carrier of the disease can infect healthy person after a long period of time after the pathogen has settled in his body.
-This is due to the microbe's ability to create specific forms, capable of being inside cells for a long time in a "sleeping mode" and then being activated.
+A carrier of the disease can infect healthy person after a long period of time after the pathogen has settled in his body.
+This occurs due to the ability of the microbe to create specific forms, capable of staying inside cells for a long time in “sleep mode” and then becoming active.

-The main cause of the onset of the disease is the penetration into the eyes of the pathogen transferred from the genitals during intimacy (sexual infection), as well as from the hands, personal belongings that have gotten infected discharge from a sick person (household route).
+The main cause of the disease is the penetration into the eyes of a pathogen transferred from the genitals during intimate intimacy (sexual route of infection), as well as from hands and personal belongings that have become infected with the infected secretions of a sick person (domestic route).

-The activation of chlamydia can be provoked by unfavorable factors, including:
+The activation of chlamydia can be triggered by unfavorable factors, including:

 • acute viral and bacterial infections;